Sección Femenina: History

+With the outbreak of the Civil War and the defeat and exile of the Republic in 1939, the Lyceum Club Femenino was dismantled and became the "Medina Club," run by the Sección Femenina.

 Ideology

 Pilar Primo de Rivera summed up the organization's mission as a silent, constant labor that will bring us no compensation but thinking how thanks to Falange's work women will be cleaner, children will be healthier and houses will be tidier.
 Sección Femenina's main role was instructing Spanish women in Francoist patriotic, religious and social morals.
 Women were taught they were inferior to men and should remain subordinated to them, with marriage, children and housework being their main goals in life.
 They were discouraged from developing their creative talent, which Primo de Rivera denied: Women never discover anything.
 They lack creative talent, reserved by God for virile intellects.
 We can do no more than interpret what men present to us.
 Isabella I of Castile and Saint Teresa of Ávila served as Sección Femenina's inspirational models.

+Historian Marie-Aline Barrachina has observed a contrast between the Falangist ideal of the Spanish woman and the Falangist ideal of the Falangist woman.

+While the Section praised the housewife and mother, lots of Section officers saw themselves as a vanguard, were single, had no children and worked outside home, sometimes confronting male peers.

+Unlike the religion-centered women of Acción Católica, female Falangists were political in their service of fascism.

+Historians debate this contrast between their preaching and their practice.

 Women's sports

 Sección Femenina also organized women's sports and promoted musical folklore.
 In 1963 it founded the Medina (in allusion to Medina del Campo) and CREFF (Colegios Reunidos de Educación Física Femenina) sports societies and created the first regular national women's leagues in Spain for sports such as basketball, handball and volleyball.
 While the leagues were not restricted to Medina and CREFF teams, they were mostly comprised by them; for instance, by 1973 the handball league was contested by the Medina sections in A Coruña, Castellón, Gipuzkoa, Málaga, Santander, Valencia (which would later become European champion BM Sagunto) and Zaragoza plus Atlético Madrid.
 However, by then the sports societies had become a severe financial strain for Sección Femenina and in 1974 the teams were told to find a sponsor.
 Most of them folded subsequently.